imapex-training/mod_adv_git/README.md

 The first option is for a truly new project where no code exists.
 You can simply copy and paste the commands displayed into a terminal window (you should already be in a directory where you want your code to be located) to get started.

-The second option is when you already created a git repostiory locally and want to link it to the remote repository you just created.
+The second option is when you already created a git repository locally and want to link it to the remote repository you just created.

 The last option would allow you to import code from a non-git project.